Visual Representation Alignment for Multimodal Large Language Models: Methodology

 where $\mathrm{sim}(\cdot,\cdot)$ is cosine similarity and gradients do not flow into $\mathbf{z}$.
 Finally, the total objective augments the language modeling loss with this alignment term:

 with $\lambda$ controlling the strength of alignment.

-As shown in Fig.~\ref{fig:motivation}(e,f), this alignment outperforms residual connection both in CKNNA similarity and on multimodal benchmarks.
-This indicates that directly constraining intermediate features offers a more effective mechanism for preserving fine-grained visual semantics by regularizing the representation space, rather than simply forwarding encoder features, which makes the aligned features easier for the language model to integrate.
+As shown in Figure~\ref{fig:motivation}-(d,e), this alignment outperforms residual connection in both CKNNA similarity and multimodal benchmarks.
+Further analysis on this finding is provided in Appendix~\ref{supp:pilot_ablation}.
+This shows that constraining intermediate features through an alignment loss offers stronger preservation of fine-grained semantics through explicit regularization, while residual connections offers only weak constraints without enforcing consistency at the feature level.

-Despite the general performance boost from re-injecting projected vision tower features and adopting representation alignment, a notable exception is MMVP~\citep{mmvp}, which is designed to stress cases where CLIP-like features underperform.
-In this setting, we observe a small drop in performance, suggesting that naively propagating the vision tower’s features can also transmit its inductive biases and limitations.
-These findings naturally prompt the question of the \emph{alignment target}: should the model maintain alignment with the original encoder features $\mathbf{z}$, or can it be guided to preserve more informative visual semantics?
-While aligning to $\mathbf{z}$ helps retain salient attributes, its utility is bounded by the encoder’s representational capacity.
+Despite the general performance boost from retaining encoder-aligned visual information, either by re-injecting projected features or applying visual representation alignment, a notable exception is MMVP~\citep{mmvp}, which targets cases where CLIP-like features underperform.
+In this setting, performance shows only marginal improvement or even a slight drop, suggesting that propagating the encoder’s features can also transmit its inductive biases and limitations.
+These findings raise the question of the \emph{alignment target}: should the model remain tied to the original encoder features $\mathbf{z}$, or be guided toward more informative visual semantics?
+While aligning to $\mathbf{z}$ helps retain meaningful attributes, its utility is constrained by the encoder’s representational capacity. \paragraph{From encoder features to other VFMs.}